hdShang/arxiv-daily/docs/cs-AI/2025-05-20/papers/250514435v2-choosing-a-model-shaping-a-future-comparing-llm-perspectives-on-sust.md

 ---
 layout: default
-title: Choosing a Model, Shaping a Future: Comparing LLM Perspectives on Sustainability and its Relationship with AI
+title: "Choosing a Model, Shaping a Future: Comparing LLM Perspectives on Sustainability and its Relationship with AI"
 ---

 # Choosing a Model, Shaping a Future: Comparing LLM Perspectives on Sustainability and its Relationship with AI